Las Vegas fire on high-rise hotel balcony prompts evacuation, 'multiple' hospitalizations

 A 2015 fire at the Cosmopolitan's rooftop pool left one person hospitalized with smoke inhalation and caused $2 million in damage

-"Multiple" people were reportedly hospitalized with unspecified minor injuries after the 51st floor of The Cosmopolitan hotel on the Las Vegas Strip was evacuated Saturday evening after a fire broke out on a balcony.
+"Multiple" people were reportedly hospitalized with unspecified minor injuries after the 51st floor of The Cosmopolitan hotel on the Las Vegas Strip was evacuated Saturday evening when a fire broke out on a balcony.

 Clark County firefighters, who responded with 10 engines and four ladder trucks just before 8 p.m.
 PT, were able to extinguish the fire, the cause of which was under investigation, FOX 5 in Las Vegas reported.